freestackinitiative/coop_sql_notebooks/COOP SQL 101 - Theory - Intro to Databases and Relational Databases.md

 A popular feature of relational databases is the language that is used to manage them, **Structured Query Language (SQL)**.
 Unlike relational databases, NoSQL databases - as you might expect from the name - either do not use SQL or don't *just use* SQL.

+>**<em>A note about the modern data stack and nascent technologies in the data ecosystem:</em>**
+>
+>Relational database system architectures have been around and evolving somewhat since they were first introduced in the 1970s.
+However, as the amount of data in the world continues to grow massively, new database architectures and paradigms have risen to meet the increased processing and storage needs.
+Architectures such as Data Lakes, Data Lakehouses, and Distributed Databases are some examples of newer methods for storing data.
+The details of such systems are outside of the scope of this course since it is focused on data analysis using SQL.
+But if you are interested in pursuing a role in a specialty data engineering, then it would be worth it to study these topics in addition to relational databases.
+>
+>An interesting thing to note is that for these newer architectures, there is a common language that is being used to query and manipulate the data in them - SQL!
+While they are not relational databases, SQL has become so ubiquitous that designers of these systems made sure that it was a key component.
+That's one of the reasons why SQL is a critical skill for any data professional!

 ### B. **What are relational databases?**

 [Here is an optional video](https://youtu.be/NvrpuBAMddw?si=L0Cl9VrACEKoh6gR) that gives you a brief overview of Relational Databases.
 It may be helpful to watch this short video first, then continue on with the rest of this reading.